sindresorhus/KeyboardShortcuts/readme.md

 That is outside the scope of this package.
 You can either use [`NSEvent.addLocalMonitorForEvents`](https://developer.apple.com/documentation/appkit/nsevent/1534971-addlocalmonitorforevents), [`NSMenuItem` with keyboard shortcut](https://developer.apple.com/documentation/appkit/nsmenuitem/2880316-allowskeyequivalentwhenhidden) (it can even be hidden), or SwiftUI's [`View#keyboardShortcut()` modifier](https://developer.apple.com/documentation/swiftui/form/keyboardshortcut(_:)).

+#### Does it support media keys?

+No, since it would not work for sandboxed apps.
+If your app is not sandboxed, you can use [`MediaKeyTap`](https://github.com/nhurden/MediaKeyTap).

 #### Can you support CocoaPods or Carthage?

 No. However, there is nothing stopping you from using Swift Package Manager for just this package even if you normally use CocoaPods or Carthage.